 - It is estimated that more than 80 per cent of asthma deaths could be prevented with proper asthma education.

-- The cost of asthma to the Canadian economy is well over $600 million annually.
+- The direct and indirect cost of asthma to the Canadian economy is well over $2.1 billion annually.

 - In Canada, asthma is the leading cause of absenteeism from school and the third leading cause of work loss.